Idaho Falls: The Gateway to Yellowstone

 Despite its’ small size (population approx. 56,000) this city offers numerous amenities including plenty in the way of outdoor recreation, a historic downtown area, a thriving arts scene, ongoing monthly events, and plenty of shopping options.
 In 2 hours or less, you can get to many wonderful places including several of the best national parks, beautiful Jackson Hole, the stunning Mesa Falls scenic drive & waterfall, and Harriman State Park.
 It’s a dream destination for the outdoor adventure lover!!

 The scenic Snake River flows through the center of the city.
-The must-do in Idaho Falls is a wonderful 3 mile greenbelt which runs along the river: a great place for taking a stroll, riding a bike, or simply sitting and relaxing by the falls.
-It is also the location of numerous year long festivities.
+The top attraction in Idaho Falls is a wonderful 3 mile greenbelt which runs along the river: a great place for taking a stroll, riding a bike, or simply sitting and relaxing by the falls.
+It is also the location of numerous annual festivities.
 In the background you will see a massive LDS Temple.
 Eastern Idaho is located in what is known as the “Mormon Corridor,” and is home to one of the largest concentration of Mormons outside of Utah.

 From the Greenbelt, you can bike or walk over to the Snake River Landing area, which is another nice part of town for recreation.
 The path is flat and scenic, making it a great place for an easy workout.
 In addition, there are several restaurants and specialty shops in the area.